-The Port secured grant funding to clean up Planter's Hotel, a Brownfield site.
+In 2022, the Port secured grant funding to clean up Planter's Hotel, a Brownfield site.
 Those funds, along with additional funding through loans, grants, and bonds, were used to restore a blighted building within the downtown corridor of Sunnyside which has experienced an economic decline in recent years.
-The redevelopment of this property will inspire growth and encourage change.
-The indirect economic return to the community will include a functional building, a community atmosphere, reasonable jobs, and a sales tax revenue for the City of Sunnyside.